 For narrated PowerPoint, visit the MS Office product page for guidance and view the attached presentation below.

 ACCESSIBILITY: Ensure that you provide captions or a text alternative to audio files to meet the needs of person's with hearing disabilities.
 For example, in your narrated PowerPoints, transcribe the audio as text in the note's section for each slide.
 To learn more, see this explanation of accessibility for narrated PowerPoints on the Teaching Online Pedagogical Repository.
+Otherwise, save narrated PowerPoints (.pptx latest version) as MP4 files and upload them to YouTube for automatic captioning.
+See this example on my YouTube channel.

 As always, contact us if you need training on how to use these tools or to request a workshop for your students.